pmagdon/cloud_detection/docs/source/results.rst

    :align:   center

    Figure 7: Cloud mask for image of date 2015-08-08.
-Yellow pixels were first classified as clouds by the blue test, but then the red-blue test reclassifies them as cloud free.
+Yellow pixels were first classified as clouds by the blue test, but then the red-blue test reclassifies them as cloud free

 The disadvantage of the red blue test is that with the parameter set to 2 it not always succeeds in reclassifying the cloud free pixels like in the previous figure, but it always reclassifies the thin clouds.
 This can be observed in